 Gareth was also selected for the European Championship team in 2017, this time riding Steve and Anne Keen’s Don Crusador gelding Don Carissimo.
 However, disaster struck after arriving in Gothenburg for the championships, when Don Carissimo sustained a freak injury and failed the trot-up.

 In 2021, Gareth withdrew Classic Briolinca from Olympic contention after the mare sustained a ligament strain early in the year.
-He was, however, long-listed for the Games with his own and Judy Firmston-Williams’ 11-year-old gelding Sintano Van Hof Olympia, after strong performances in the horse’s first season competing at the top level.
-Gareth was also listed as a reserve nominated entry with his own and the Kroll family’s 12-year-old stallion KK Dominant.
+He was, however, selected as travelling alternate for the Games with his own and Judy Firmston-Williams’ 11-year-old gelding Sintano Van Hof Olympia, after strong performances in the horse’s first season competing at the top level.

 Gareth is married to fellow grand prix dressage rider Rebecca Hughes, who also runs Classic Dressage alongside Julia Hornig.
 The pair have a daughter, Ruby, who was born in December 2007, and has already proved herself to be talented in both vaulting and dressage.